flyingdoubleG/MARP/README.md

 pip install -r requirements.txt
 ```

-To use gpt-4-1106-preview as LLM backend, set your OpenAI API key:
+To use gpt-4-1106-preview as LLM backend, make sure you have some funds (at least 3 dollars) in your OpenAI account and set your OpenAI API key:

 - Windows:
 ```bash